Coast Guard, DOT.

 List of Subjects

 - Marine safety

 - Security measures

-For the reasons discussed in the preamble, the Coast Guard proposes to amend 33 CFR Parts 100, 110, and 165 as follows:Start Part
+For the reasons discussed in the preamble, the Coast Guard will amend 33 CFR Parts 100, 110, and 165 as follows:Start Part

 (2) Commercial vessels which need to transit the Regulated Area, and are not going to a spectator vessel anchorage, must obtain permission from the Coast Guard Captain of the Port, Portland, Maine or his on-scene representative, prior to entering the Regulated Area.

 (3) Spectator vessels within the Regulated Area shall remain in designated anchorages during the effective period unless specifically authorized by the Coast Guard Captain of the Port, Portland, or his on-scene representative.